content-left-bg.png

 It is important to plan ahead in case you become ill and are no longer able to provide the level of care your child requires, or if it becomes difficult to access essential services.
 The Carer Gateway website has an Emergency Care Plan that may be useful to complete.

-Parents of children with NDIS plans can keep up to date with the latest information through the NDIA website, and via Facebook and Twitter.
+Parents of children with NDIS plans can keep up to date with the latest information through the NDIS website, and via Facebook and Twitter.
 See 'What community support services can I access for my child' tab below for further information about changes to NDIS plans.

 Below is a list of services and organisations that can provide support to parents and carers, and carers from culturally and linguistically diverse (CALD) backgrounds.